nickloman/nickloman.github.com/_posts/2015-03-29-sgm-2015-genomics-presentations-to-watch-out-for.md

 On Wednesday morning we will be launching our new BBSRC-funded grant <b>MicrobesNG</b> over at the stunning new Library of Birmingham which is well worth a visit if you haven't been in.
 MicrobesNG aims to provide a very different type of sequencing service, specifically tailored to the needs of microbiologists.
 We will be running two sessions explaining exactly what we are doing, with refreshments provided.
 Please <a href="http://microbesng.uk/sgm2015">sign-up</a> over at the website if you would like to come along!

 In terms of scientific sessions I will be mainly hopping between the antibiotic resistance session and the microbiome session, with a few detours for prize lectures and hot genomics lectures.
-During the breaks I will be over on the MicrobeSNG trade-stand.
+During the breaks I will be over on the MicrobesNG trade-stand.
 Look forward to saying hello!

 And if you are interested in nice places to eat in Birmingham, the Guardian just did a nice piece <a href="http://www.theguardian.com/travel/2015/mar/24/top-10-budget-restaurants-cafes-birmingham">on cheap eats</a> and we also keep a map of places we like over on <a href="http://smokeandumami.com/where-to-eat-in-birmingham/">my food blog</a>.